BDC Hamburger Icon

 Before spending money on an on-premises IT system, you need to be sure that you’ll use it to its full potential to justify the substantial upfront investment.
 It also takes months of planning and specifying.

 With cloud computing, it’s different.
-You can expand or reduce the cloud services you use on short notice, and you pay only for the storage, apps and computing power you require.
+Growing businesses require scalability in their infrastructure and cloud computing allows you to expand or reduce your services at short notice.
+Better still, you pay only for the storage, apps and computing power you require.

 5. Exploit big-data opportunities